As an Amazon affiliate, we earn from qualifying purchases made through affiliate links.

 Check less obvious locations for standing water.
 For example, the folds and puckers of a canvas grill cover or a tarp covering a car or boat can create pockets in which water collects.
 Trees uprooted in severe weather can leave depressions where water pools.
 Fill in these divots and other ditches or depressions.

 Encourage beneficial wildlife that prey on mosquitos.
 These include bats and birds as well as frogs and dragonflies.
 To help bats, set up bat nesting boxes.
 (Read more ways to support bats here.)
-Bird baths are excellent garden additions for attracting birds, but think about adding a sprayer or fountain to prevent standing water.
+Bird baths are excellent garden additions for attracting birds, but think about adding a sprayer or fountain to keep the water moving.
 Such a fountain or a bubbler is also a good idea in a water garden or ornamental pond, which are good features for welcoming frogs and dragonflies.
 (Read more about dragonflies in the garden here.)

 Avoid and Repel Mosquitos